An official website of the State of Georgia.

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-All state offices, including the Department of Revenue, will be closed on Monday, January 17 for the Martin Luther King, Jr. holiday.
-We will resume normal business hours Tuesday, January 18.
+All state offices, including the Department of Revenue, will close Thursday, November 24 and Friday, November 25 for the Thanksgiving holiday.
+We will resume normal business hours Monday, November 28.

 The Department of Revenue’s new centralized alcohol application process is designated for retail alcohol initial registrations and renewal licensing.
 With this new system, all local and state retail alcohol applications will uniformly be submitted through the Georgia Tax Center.